iaifi/iaifi.github.io/affiliates.md

 title: IAIFI Affiliates
 ---

-IAIFI affiliates are expected to participate in the life of the institute (see examples below).
-It is possible to collaborate with IAIFI members without becoming an affiliate.
-Also, note that if you are a junior member (post-docs, grad students, etc), you do not need to apply to become affiliates.
-Just ask your supervisor to request an affiliation directly to the IAIFI management.
+To expand the scope of the IAIFI and bring in complementary expertise and perspectives, we are launching an IAIFI Affiliates program.
+IAIFI Affiliates are expected to participate in the life of the institute (see examples below), and they will have most of the privileges of an IAIFI member.
+Note that it is possible to collaborate on IAIFI project without becoming an affiliate.
+In most cases, we will restrict affiliation to researchers in the greater Boston area.

+If you are a junior researcher (post-doc, grad student, etc.) working with an IAIFI Senior Investigator, you do not need to apply to become an affiliate.
+Simply ask your supervisor to request an affiliation directly to the IAIFI Management.
+If your supervisor is not an IAIFI Senior Investigator, please contact [IAIFI Management](mailto:iaifi-management@mit.edu) to explain your situation.

+For senior researchers (faculty, industry researcher, etc.), please fill out the form below.
+Make sure to list an IAIFI Senior Investigator as your nominator.
+IAIFI affiliations will be reviewed and renewed annually.

 <form action="https://formspree.io/f/mgepgdok" method="POST">